202 Lower Hardgrave Road

 Frequently asked questions

-What type of property is 202 Lower Hardgrave Road?
+What type of dwelling is located at 202 Lower Hardgrave Road?

-202 Lower Hardgrave Road is a stand‑alone house.
-The listing describes the property simply as a "House" with no additional features noted.
+202 Lower Hardgrave Road is a standalone house.
+It is listed simply as a "House" in the property features

-Which heritage‑listed sites are within easy walking distance of the property?
+Which heritage‑listed sites are within walking distance of the property?

-What outdoor and market attractions are close to the home?
+What parks and open spaces are close to the property?

-How many people live in West End and what is the area’s Aboriginal name?
+How many people live in West End according to the latest census?